FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 City pounds and animal shelters are bursting at the seams with homeless dogs and puppies who ended up there through no fault of their own.

 In fact, according to recent pet rescue statistics compiled by the ASPCA, HSUS and the National Council on Pet Population Study & Policy, there are approximately 3.9 MILLION dogs enter shelters across the US every year.

 And all these dogs are waiting patiently for that special home..... waiting to belong to someone.... waiting for a family who will think they're special.

 Sadly, many people don't realize the amount of time, patience, energy, love and money, it takes to raise a puppy (or any pet for that matter)... and they 'bite off more than they can chew!

-Unrealistic owner-expectations and 'impulse buying' is behind the suffering of way too many pets, a tragedy that could be avoided with a bit of research and thought.
+Unrealistic owner-expectations and 'impulse buying' is behind the suffering of way too many pets.

 The end result of all this is usually that the unfortunate pet ends up being surrendered to a rescue organization, or worse - abandoned or 'dumped' and left to fend for him/herself.